SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 |PyNN8Examples|PyNN0.8.3 or PyNN0.9.1|
 |IntroLab|PyNN0.8.3 or PyNN0.9.1|

+Note that sPyNNaker8 supports both PyNN 0.8 and PyNN 0.9.

 # <a name="PyNNInstall"></a> PyNN Install
 Once the modules have been installed, the final step is to create the pyNN.spiNNaker links.
 This is done as follows:

  1. From sPyNNaker7, run the `spynnaker7/pyNN/setup-pynn.py` script.
- 1. From sPyNNaker8, run the `spynnaker8/setup-pynn.py` script.
+ 1. From sPyNNaker8, run the `spynnaker8/setup_pynn.py` script.

 This will create the correct linking in each of the environments.